docknetwork/crypto-wasm-ts/README.md

 The composite proof system is used to implement anonymous credentials.
 See [here](src/anonymous-credentials/) for details.

 [Slides](https://www.slideshare.net/SSIMeetup/anonymous-credentials-with-range-proofs-verifiable-encryption-zksnarks-circom-support-and-blinded-issuance-lovesh-harchandani) and [video](https://www.youtube.com/watch?v=e_E_6Fx5dro) for a presentation given at SSI meetup.
-Mostl of the presentation goes over the code, mostly anonymous credentials from this library.
+Most of the presentation goes over the code, mostly anonymous credentials from this library.